 How much it will cost when I will sell?

 If you spend more than 183 days in the country and you are not renting your property because you live there, it is considered your primary residence and it is exempt from capital gain tax.
 The primary residence can be registered in the seller’s personal name or a Costa Rican corporation.
 If you don’t spend 183 days in the country, you are considered a “foreign non domiciled” and will have to pay a tax on capital gain.
-We made those calculators below to help our clients figuring out how much they should expect to pay if they sell their property.
-We took the example of a property purchased for 300,000 and sold for 400,000 for the exercise.
+We made this calculator below to help our clients figuring out how much they should expect to pay if they sell their property.
+We took the example of a property purchased for 300,000.

 - when property is NOT a primary residence (A foreign person will be considered domiciled if spend more than 183 days in Costa Rica)